alenakhineika/color-of-berlin-palette/README.md

 You also need MongoDB installed to run the project: https://docs.mongodb.com/manual/installation/

 If you don't want to create a Twitter developer account, you can use the `tweets-sample-dataset-200.json` from the `public` folder in the root directory of the project.
-Connect to `mongodb://localhost`, create the `colorofberlin` database with the `tweets` collection, and import sample JSON to MongoDB.
+Connect to `mongodb://localhost`, create the `colorofberlin` database with the `tweets` collection, and import the sample JSON to MongoDB.

 ## How to fetch data